What bands are playing where this weekend

 Shaggy’s Gulfport

 Shaggy’s Gulfport Beach, 1724 E Beach Blvd., Gulfport.
-Live Music from local talent out at Shaggy’s Boathouse Bar.
+Live music from local talent at Shaggy’s Boathouse Bar.

 6 p.m.-10 p.m.